 NC State strives for continuous improvement.
 Assessment of the General Education Competencies, known as the Pack Proficiencies, helps NC State faculty and staff better understand how to support student learning.
 The Pack Proficiencies include: critical thinking, creative thinking, oral communication, written communication, and quantitative literacy.

-This fall, DASA Assessment and the Office of Assessment and Accreditation will administer a completely virtual critical and creative thinking assessment to first-year students.
-Students who complete the assessment through their class will be eligible for the chance to win $50 or $25 in All Campus Credits on your Wolfpack One Card!
+This fall DASA Assessment and the Office of Assessment and Accreditation will administer a critical and creative thinking assessment to students in select Health & Exercise Studies courses.

 Participation in competency assessment is voluntary but highly encouraged.
 NC State engages in assessment as a process of reflection and continuous improvement.
 DASA Assessment shares aggregated data with faculty and staff so that they can make their courses and curricula even better.
 We additionally report on general education competency assessment to our accrediting body, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Questions about the Pack Proficiencies or competency assessment may be directed to Samantha Rich (firstname.lastname@example.org) in DASA Assessment.